ChrisAlexRods/Coffee-Master/README.md

 # Coffee Master

 Coffee Master is a simple web application showcasing a coffee shop's order and payment system.
 The website features a clean and responsive design, allowing users to view and interact with the content easily.
+The project is more of a HTML and CSS exercise.

 ## Features